Different ways of Method Overloading in Java

-Java can distinguish the methods with different method signatures. i.e. the methods can have same name but with different parameters list (i.e. number of the parameters, order of the parameters, and data types of the parameters) within the same class.
+Java can distinguish the methods with different method signatures. i.e. the methods can have the same name but with different parameters list (i.e. the number of the parameters, the order of the parameters, and data types of the parameters) within the same class.

-If we need to do same kind of the operation with different ways i.e. for different inputs.
+If we need to do some kind of operation in different ways i.e. for different inputs.
 In the example described below, we are doing the addition operation for different inputs.
-It is hard to find many different meaningful names for single action.
+It is hard to find many meaningful names for a single action.

 Method overloading can be done by changing: